matthew-ritch/matthewritch.com/_posts/2025-10-04-Ethereum-SIWE-Django.md

 ## Conclusion

-There you have it, a simple implementation of SIWE for Django!
 Rig up your frontend to use these login views and you will be off to the races with your hybrid dApp.
 Your users will be able to log in with Ethereum and use your app without breaking their decentralized flow, but you will still be able to track user info with a performant and scalable centralized database.